 Marble is a metamorphic rock derived from limestone.
 Marble is composed mostly of calcite (a crystalline form of calcium carbonate).
 The original source of the parent limestone is the seabed.
 This is a deposition of calcium carbonate in the form of microscopic animal skeletons or similar materials.
 Marble is formed when the limestone is transformed by heat and pressure after other materials have overlain it.
-The finest marbles for used to create a marble sculpture have no or f

 Sculptors like marble.
 It is relatively soft and easy to work when first quarried and then becomes extremely hard and dense with age.
 Marble is also available in a variety of shades and patterns.
 White marbles are especially prized for fine art marble sculpture because of their relative isotropy and homogeneity, and resistance to shattering.
 Marble can also be highly polished, making it ideal for decorative marble sculpture artwork.
 Compared to the next best alternative stone being limestone, marble possesses a much finer grain.
 This makes it much easier for the sculptor to render minute detail.
 Marble is also more weather resistant.

-Sculptura® is Australia’s leading supplier of sculptures, sourced globally from world class sculpture artists.
+Sculptura® is Australia’s leading supplier of sculptures, sourced globally from world-class sculpture artists.